Skip to content

 Wrapping a Python module and exposing functionality to run within QCrBox#

 This guide walks you through the process of encapsulating a Python module within a QCrBox container.
 Specifically, we'll focus on a module that queries the Crystallographic Open Database (COD) for structures with similar elements and unit cell parameters.
 Our goal is to make this module's functionality accessible within a QCrBox container.
 The resulting container is already present in QCrBox as cod_check.
-However, we will go through the necessary steps to recreate the functionality.
+However, we will go through the necessary steps to recreate the functionality:

 Prerequisites#

-Before starting, ensure your development environment is set up following the guide located here.
 During this tutorial you will work with Docker, Python, and an understanding of YAML configurations.
 If you're new to these concepts you can just type in the commands as listed in the tutorial.
 Alternatively, you can consult additional resources on Docker, Python modules, and YAML for foundational knowledge.

 Initial Setup#